Websites - International Graduate Study Programs

 Sponsoring Institution: Eastern Michigan University

-This short-term study abroad program will allow students to examine higher education reform in Ecuador from a mulch-disciplinary perspective.
-This program is centered on providing students with the opportunity to compare and contrast the higher education system in Ecuador with the U.S. The course will provide opportunities to examine current challenges and opportunities, allowing students to experience, scrutinize, and reflect upon these issues in a global context.
+Ecuador stands as one the most bio-diverse countries on the planet.
+This study abroad program will take place in Quito, the country's capital, recognized as the 'cultural capital' of Latin America, and described as 'the most beautiful big city in South America."
+This short-term study abroad program will allow students to explore Ecuador from a multi-disciplinary perspective, with a particular emphasis on the idea of developing łglobal citizens.˛ Through films, short articles, stories, local news papers, guest speakers, and fieldtrips, students will compare and contrast the higher education system in Ecuador with the U.S. The course will provide opportunities to examine current challenges and opportunities, allowing students to experience, scrutinize, and reflect upon these issues from a global perspective.

 - The Psychology of Power Authority in Cross-Cultural Leadership: Lessons from Rome